CalebLehman/cse5542-final/planning/README.md

 ## Project overview

-My overall idea is to have a small "museum" dedicated to some simple knots.
+My overall idea is to have a small \"museum\" dedicated to some simple knots.
 Each knot will be placed on one of several pedestals and the user will be able to walk around the scene and view the knots.